Limited to 736 pieces / 8 left in stock

 Splitit allows you to split the total payment over a maximum of twelve months using your credit card.
 This service is free, involves no credit checks or applications, and means you can choose to split your payment into monthly installments.

 To use this payment method all you need a credit card with a sufficient amount of available credit.
 Splitit authorizes the total order value—but don’t worry, this is not taken in full when you complete the purchase.
 At the time of shipping, only the first installment will be charged to your credit card.
-The remaining balance will be held on your credit card until the final payment has been made.
-However, a payment authorization for the outstanding amount of your purchase will be held during the full payment period.
+A payment authorization for the outstanding amount of your purchase will be held during for up to 30 days after placing your order.

 After each monthly payment, the amount held from your available balance will be reduced to the new remaining balance (the held amount might appear as “pending”).
 To ensure that the authorization of your credit card is valid for the entire payment period, the authorization will be renewed every 21 days.